angular/angular/aio/content/guide/app-shell.md

 ## Step 1: Prepare the application

-You can do this with the following CLI command:
+Do this with the following CLI command:
 <code-example language="bash">
 ng new my-app --routing
 </code-example>